ChristianLowe/Grognaks-Mod-Manager/readme.txt

   The Append Extension

-    Any file in your .ftl with the extension .append will be appended to its respective vanilla file.
+    Any file in your .ftl with the extension .xml.append will be appended to its respective vanilla file.
 (See the example mod.)

     It is highly recommended that you take advantage of this as much as possible.
 As a rule of thumb, if you're editing an event xml file,